Towards the end of 2019, I ticked something off my bucket list which I wasn’t sure would ever happen – skydiving! The ultimate bucket list item.

 Famous for its incredible high-rise buildings, white sandy beaches and man-made islands, Dubai is one of the most popular destinations for adventure seekers in the world.
 If you’re ever going to do a skydive, it HAS to be in Dubai with Skydive Dubai.
 Here’s why:

-- The weather in Dubai means that you’ll rarely have to postpone or cancel your jump due to windy or rainy weather
+- The weather in Dubai means that you’ll rarely have to postpone or cancel your jump

 - The views from 13,000 feet are second to none.